iskprinter/application/README.md

-# iskprinter/helm
+# iskprinter/application

-The helm chart for all IskPrinter components
+The stateless application layer

 ## How to use